The Diplomatic Choir of Berlin

 The 2016 spring season began with their second large concert at the Kaiser-Wilhelm-Gedächtniskirche in a ‘Konzert ohne Grenzen’ with The Chamber Ensemble of the Syrian Expat Philharmonic Orchestra (SEPO).
 On November 8th we had the wonderful opportunity to join with the Staatsoper Kinderchor in a joint concert helping them to raise funds for a United States Tour meeting the best American youth choirs.
 The choir especially enjoyed the greatness of this young choir and to sing together with them was a thrilling moment.

-On April 26th, 2018, the choir made their Berliner Dom debut with “Konzert ohne Grenzen – Unter gleichem Himmel”.
+On April 26th, 2018, the choir made their Berliner Dom debut with “Konzert ohne Grenzen – Unter gleichem Himmel.”
 A coming together of Judaic, Islamic, and Christian music and musicians.
 It was a magical moment for the audience and performers.
 It was the culmination of their theme of different religions and cultures coming together, stepping out of their comfort zones, working together, and creating through music, a tolerant and peaceful coexistence.
 The choir was invited back to repeat the concert on May 23, 2019 in the Berliner Dom.
-The concert will then be followed by another concert in the Strasbourg Cathedral in France on June 15, 2019.
+The concert was then followed by a performance of the program at the Strasbourg Cathedral in France on June 15, 2019.